-On the test network from block height 299188 onward, the difficulty adjustment algorithm is changed to allow minimum-difficulty blocks, as described in [ZIP-205].
-This change does not apply to the production network.
+On Testnet from block height 299188 onward, the difficulty adjustment algorithm is changed to allow minimum-difficulty blocks, as described in [ZIP-205].
+This change does not apply to Mainnet.

-6.4.4 nBits conversion
+7.4.4 nBits conversion

 Deterministic conversions between a target threshold and a "compact" nBits value are not fully defined in the Bitcoin documentation [Bitcoin-nBits], and so we define them here: